-You have taken the first-step in becoming what our founder, Dr. Warren Carroll, called a “history-maker.”
+You have taken the first step in becoming what our founder, Dr. Warren Carroll, called a “history-maker.”

 This is no ordinary mission, and Christendom is no ordinary school.
 And that’s a great thing!
 You will experience this first-hand next August, should you choose to enroll—which we hope you will!

 We know selecting a college is a very big decision.
-If at any time I or another member of the Admissions Team can be of help in answering any questions or concerns, please do not hesitate to contact us.
+If at any time I or another member of the Admissions Team can help in answering any questions or concerns, please do not hesitate to contact us.
 In the meantime, carefully review the next steps that we have detailed below.

 Director of Admissions

 1. Fill out Christendom’s Financial Aid Application

 - Unlike 99% of other colleges, we don’t accept any federal funds.
 So we don’t participate in FAFSA.
 But don’t worry!
 We do offer generous need-based assistance to those that qualify.
 You are encouraged to fill out your financial aid application as soon as possible, which is processed online through the College Board website.
 Instructions on starting your CSS profile can be found at www.christendom.edu/aidforms.

 - Please note that it is an involved process, so set aside some time to do this.
 The student will need to use his CollegeBoard info to sign in, and parents will need to assist in providing different tax and income-related information.